 for designing and demonstrating an airborne chemical ionization mass spectrometer (CIMS) for ultra-low water vapor measurements in the lower stratosphere.
 Their effort led to unique measurements that will advance our understanding of water vapor in the climate system.

 for his essential work mastering, maintaining, and teaching all things digital.
-The research of NOAA’s Chemical Sciences Division requires multifaceted data collection, manipulation, and presentation, at which Aiken is an unparalleled expert.
+The research of NOAA’s Chemical Sciences Laboratory requires multifaceted data collection, manipulation, and presentation, at which Aiken is an unparalleled expert.

 Dave Gallaher and Ron Weaver

 for their leadership in data center design and operation with the NSIDC Green Data Center project.
 The innovative data center redesign slashed energy consumption for data center cooling by more than 90 percent, demonstrating how other data centers and the technology industry can save energy and reduce carbon emissions.

 DIRECTOR'S AWARD FOR DIVERSITY

 For his extensive contributions to diversity outreach, Dr. Eduardo Araujo-Pradere is the premier recipient of the Director’s Award for Diversity in 2012.
 Dr. Araujo-Pradere of the Space Weather Prediction Center heads the CIRES diversity initiative and has personally offered talks, seminars, and mentorship to different audiences from grade-school kids to scientific professionals.
 He has also written newspaper articles on diversity and conducted radio and television interviews on the topic.